D231 - Jesus Christ is the head of the church

 The role of a leader (elders/ deacons/ overseers) is to serve the people and ‘give his life as a ransom’ and not to be served.

 D238 - The church should not have women leaders having authority over men

 In 1 Cor 14:34-35, the Apostle Paul told the women of Corinth to be

 ‘silent in the churches.
 They are not permitted to speak but must be in submission, as the Law says.’

 Again, in 1 Timothy 2:11-12, Paul said that

 ‘a woman must quietly receive instruction with entire submissiveness.
 But I do not allow a woman to teach or exercise authority over a man but to remain quiet.’

-But we know from Scripture that women were not exactly subservient.
+We know from Scripture, however, that women are not exactly subservient.